snowflakedb/connectors-native-sdk/templates/connectors-native-sdk-template/README.md

 During implementation look for `TODO` comments present in the code.
 Some of them mark crucial parts of the connectors that need to be implemented, while some of them only include hints or are needed in very specific scenarios.
-The most important parts are described in the [tutorial](todo link to tutorial).
+The most important parts are described in the [tutorial][Tutorial docs].

-Example connector using the template as a base can be found [here](todo link to github example directory)
+Example connector using the template as a base can be found [here][Example Connector path].

 ## Developer flow
 We recommend the following flow when using the tutorial, especially for the first time users:

 1. Clone the template
 2. Build and deploy the template ([Connector lifecycle](CONNECTOR_LIFECYCLE.md) for more information)
-3. Customize features one by one using the [tutorial](todo link to tutorial)
+3. Customize features one by one using the [tutorial][Tutorial docs]
 4. Redeploy and test your implementation in Snowflake
 5. Ingest the data!

+[Native SDK official docs]: TODO:native_sdk_official_docs_url
+[Tutorial docs]: TODO:add_url_to_tutorial

+[Example Connector path]: ../../examples/connectors-native-sdk-example-java-github-connector